50 W. 200 South,

 It utilized the most modern mechanical contrivances of its time, bringing advancements in safety and comfort through such features as fireproof and earthquake-resistant construction and air conditioning.

-The building was remodeled in 1929 as a motion picture theatre and operated successfully for decades.
+The building was remodeled in 1927 to the plans of architectural firm Woolley & Evans, reopening on September 29, 1927 as a motion picture theatre and operated successfully for decades.
+The re-opening movie was Bebe Daniels in “"Swim Girl, Swim”.
+There was a Fanchon & Marco stage show “Screens Idea” and Alexander Schreiner opened the Wurlitzer organ, plus Alberti & His Band.
 By the early-1940’s it was operated by Paramount Pictures Inc. through their subsidiary Tracy Barham.
 In 1976, the theatre was purchased by Salt Lake County and restored closely to its original form.

 Today, this historic landmark is the home of Ballet West, Utah opera, and Ririe-Woodbury Dance Company.
 The theater also hosts world class Broadway productions community arts education programs.